 What can you do if you are facing a criminal case related to multiple OVIs?

 As you can see, the penalties associated with multiple OVI convictions are severe.
 You need to protect yourself.
-Talking to an experienced OVI/DUI defense attorney is your best option for protecting your rights and freedom.
+Talking to an experienced criminal defense attorney in Delaware is your best option for protecting your rights and freedom.
 Do not gamble with your future by not taking these charges seriously.

 You can talk to one of the attorneys at The Law Office of Brian Jones to schedule an appointment.
 Contact the firm’s Delaware, Ohio, office now.